leimao/TensorFlow_Dataset_API_Demo/README.md

 self.sess.run(train_init_operator)
 ```

-Therefore, even if there are new data stream coming, we just have to create a ``Dataset`` instance outside the main TensorFlow graph, and pass the ``Dataset`` instance into the main TensorFlow graph for test.
+Therefore, even if there is new data stream coming, we just have to create a ``Dataset`` instance outside the main TensorFlow graph, and pass the ``Dataset`` instance into the main TensorFlow graph for ``Iterator`` initialization.

 ## TensorFlow Dataset API Drawbacks

-I tested training MNIST digit classifier on a NVIDIA TitanX GPU using Numpy format MNIST dataset with manual single-thread data loadinig and preprocessing, TensorFlow reinitializable ``Iterator``, and TensorFlow feedable ``Iterator``.
-I found TensorFlow reinitializable ``Iterator`` and TensorFlow feedable ``Iterator`` are comparable, but they are not significantly faster than manual single-thread data loadinig and preprocessing.
+I tested training MNIST digit classifier on a NVIDIA TitanX GPU using Numpy format MNIST dataset with manual single-thread data loadinig and preprocessing instance, TensorFlow reinitializable ``Iterator`` instance, and TensorFlow feedable ``Iterator`` instance.
+I found TensorFlow reinitializable ``Iterator`` and TensorFlow feedable ``Iterator`` are comparable, but they are not significantly faster than manual single-thread data loadinig and preprocessing instance.

 ### Manual Instance